Entropy along expanding foliations: Introduction

 Following Pesin and Sinai~\cite{PS82} and Bonatti and Viana~\cite{BV00} (see also~\cite[Chapter 11]{BDVnonuni}), we call \emph{Gibbs $u$-state} any invariant probability measure whose conditional probabilities (Rokhlin~\cite{Rok49}) along strong unstable leaves are absolutely continuous with respect to the Lebesgue measure on the leaves.
-In fact, assuming the derivative $Df$ is H\"older continuous, the Gibbs-$u$ state always exists, and the densities with respect to Lebesgue measures along unstable plaques are continuous.
-Moreover, the densities vary continuously with respect to the strong unstable leaves and the set of $\C^{1+\vep}$ diffeomorphisms.
+In fact, assuming the derivative $Df$ is H\"older continuous, the Gibbs-$u$ state always exists; furthermore, the densities with respect to Lebesgue measures along unstable leaves are continuous due to distortion.
+Moreover, making use of uniform distortion, the densities vary continuously with respect to the strong unstable leaves, and and the diffeomorphisms under of $\C^{1+\vep}$ topology.
 As a consequence, the space of Gibbs $u$-states, denoted by $\Gibb^u(\cdot)$, is compact relative to the weak-* topology in the probability space, and varies upper semi-continuously with respect to the diffeomorphism in $\C^{1+\vep}$ topology (\cite[Remark 11.15]{BDVnonuni}).
 In this article, we build a similar result in the $\C^1$ topology:

 \begin{main} $\Gibb^u(\cdot)$ varies upper semi-continuously among the $\C^{1+}$ partially hyperbolic diffeomorphisms in the $\C^1$ topology.

 \end{main}